 - Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long-term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - The practice understood the learning needs of staff and provided protected time and training to meet them.
-The newly appointed practice nurse was experienced and worked at another service in the area, bringing new ideas and practices for discussion.
 Up to date records of skills, qualifications and training were maintained.
-Staff were encouraged and given opportunities to develop.

-- The practice provided staff with ongoing support.
+Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation. - There was a clear approach for supporting and managing staff when their performance was poor or variable.